9918Shivam/Netflix_Dashboard/README.md

 -- Country Count
 Country Count = DISTINCTCOUNT('NetFlix'[country])

--- Average Movie Duration
+-- Average Movie Duration by Genre
-Avg Movie Duration =
+Avg Duration =
 CALCULATE(
     AVERAGE('NetFlix'[duration]),
     'NetFlix'[type] = "Movie"
 )
 ```

+---

 ## ❓ Common Interview Questions About This Project

 **Q: What problem does this dashboard solve?**
-A: It transforms a flat 7,787-row CSV into an interactive catalog analytics tool — letting content strategists answer questions about genre distribution, country production, content ratings, and catalog growth trends in seconds instead of hours.
+A: It transforms a flat 7,769-row CSV into an interactive catalog analytics tool — letting content strategists answer questions about genre distribution, country production, average runtimes, and catalog growth trends in seconds instead of hours.

 **Q: What was your most interesting finding?**
-A: That International Movies is the single largest genre on Netflix — bigger than Dramas and Comedies combined.
-It shows that Netflix's global-first content strategy isn't just marketing language — it's built directly into the catalog at scale.
+A: The average duration chart reveals a clear pattern — Classic Movies average 119 minutes while Thrillers average just 98 minutes.
+This suggests that older, nostalgic content skews longer while modern genre films are getting shorter — a reflection of changing viewer attention spans.

+**Q: What does the Avg Duration by Genre chart add over the Total Title chart?**
+A: Volume alone doesn't tell the full story.
+A genre can have fewer titles but require much more viewer time per title.
+The duration chart adds a quality-of-investment layer — International Movies, for example, rank #2 in count *and* average 109 minutes, making them a high-volume AND high-commitment category.

 **Q: Why Power BI over a simple Excel chart?**
-A: All 8 visuals are connected through one data model.
-A single country dropdown filter updates every chart at once.
-You can't replicate that kind of cross-filtering cleanly in Excel.
+A: All 7 visuals are connected through one data model.
+A single country dropdown filter updates every chart at once — the genre mix, duration averages, release year trend, and KPI cards all refresh simultaneously.
+You can't replicate that cross-filtering cleanly in Excel.

 **Q: What would you add with more data?**
-A: Subscriber engagement data (watch hours, completion rate) to correlate content investment with actual viewership — moving from descriptive analytics (what's in the catalog) to prescriptive analytics (what should be added next).
+A: Subscriber engagement data (watch hours, completion rate per genre) to correlate content investment with actual viewership — moving from descriptive analytics (what's in the catalog) to prescriptive analytics (what should be added next).

 ---

 ## 📄 License

 The Netflix dataset used in this project is publicly available for educational and portfolio purposes.